-Portfolio management, while being a sophisticated instrument of business, addresses immediate pains and needs of the business.
-Usually resulting in applying scheduling, budgeting, and other various project initiatives.
-Most of the businesses stay at this level, mostly not by design, but as a result of treating the issue as a means to an end, not as a strategy for growth.
-But if after seeing what scheduling alone can do for your business, you’ve decided to adopt a full-scale PPM model, the question bears: Where do we go from here?
+Portfolio management, while being a sophisticated instrument of business, addresses the immediate pains and needs of the business.
+Usually results in applying scheduling, budgeting, and other various project initiatives.
+Most businesses stay at this level, mostly not by design, but as a result of treating the issue as a means to an end, not as a strategy for growth.
+But if after seeing what scheduling alone can do for your business, you’ve decided to adopt a full-scale PPM Maturity Model, the question bears: Where do we go from here?

 First and foremost, one must establish “a method to this madness”.
-Bear in mind that no organizations can jump into high-level portfolio management if there is no firm foundation.
+Bear in mind that no organization can jump into high-level portfolio management if there is no firm foundation.
 Especially, if we’re talking growth and multiplication across the enterprise.
-The first thing to ensure is putting the essentials
+The first thing to ensure is putting the essentials:

 The spectrum of how organizations can progress from ad-hoc task management to complete end-to-end portfolio management is divided into five levels.

-- Growth of PPM Project Management is the stage of introduction of portfolio management, following the basic project management tools.
-This is the stage, when methodical, synchronized and systematic approach provides a better means of managing projects, forming portfolios, interconnecting the tools, assisting roles or user rights to the management within a single system.
+- The growth of PPM Project Management is the stage of the introduction of portfolio management, following the basic project management tools.
+This is the stage when a methodical, synchronized, and systematic approach provides a better means of managing projects, forming portfolios, interconnecting the tools, and assisting roles or user rights to management within a single system.
 Then comes the ability to analyze the information regarding all the aspects of every single project as a part of the whole.
-Not just the time-frame of one individual project and resources allocated to the tasks.
+Not just the time frame of one individual project and resources allocated to the tasks.

 - Progressing Level of PPM Portfolio Management is when “the point of no return” is behind you.
 Your portfolios are grouped and interconnected.
-Now you can initiate the facilitate truly effective management and decision making on a larger scale.
+Now you can initiate to facilitate the truly effective management and decision-making on a larger scale.
 Now you can finally “go for the stars,” in our case – strive to meet the strategic business objectives.
 “Business Intelligence” and reporting are the tools presenting current and accurate information to assist senior executives in making informed and managerial decisions.
-At this point, PPM is enabling organizations to take advantage of the visibility of “bottom up,” as well as “top-down” analysis.
+At this point, PPM is enabling organizations to take advantage of the visibility of “bottom-up,” as well as “top-down” analysis.
 If you’ve been smart about your portfolio management before reaching this maturity point – this stage will be a picnic for you.
-All the tools you need are intertwined, synchronized with your “master plan,” your time tracker, your budgeting and every project in your portfolios are like a gear-wheel in a Swiss clock.
+All the tools you need are intertwined, synchronized with your “master plan,” your time tracker, budgeting, and every project in your portfolios are like a gear wheel in a Swiss clock.

 - High Level of PPM Strategic Execution is the level of PPM maturity, where it becomes clear how the “mission, vision, values” statement is important for business.
-Long-range intentions of an organization influences portfolio strategy.
-When reaching this point, you can, or at least should see not just baseline align with the current budget curve, but the strategy and vision line up with business goals and priorities.
+Long-range intentions of an organization influence portfolio strategy.
+When reaching this point, you can, or at least should, see not just the baseline aligned with the current budget curve, but the strategy and vision line up with business goals and priorities.
 At this point, your business needs and growth are addressed alongside project execution.

-How PPM Express Makes a Difference on Each Maturity Level
+How PPM Express Makes a Difference on Each Maturity Model Level

 - Initial.
-PPM Express is a SaaS platform that enables organization with full portfolio and project visibility by aggregating project-related information across groups, portfolios and systems.
+PPM Express is a SaaS platform that enables organizations with a full portfolio and project visibility by aggregating project-related information across groups, portfolios, and systems.
 It can infuse your business with building blocks for orderly and strategy.

 - Initial Integration.
-PPM Express is most useful for organizations at this stage of maturity.
+PPM Express is most useful for organizations at this stage of the maturity model.
 Enterprises can fully use the transparency and interconnectivity, the solution provides.
-Adopting Such a tool has both strategic and tactical value and can potentially be used to redefine markets and industries.
+Adopting Such a tool has both strategic and tactical value, and can potentially be used to redefine markets and industries.

 - Effective Innovation.
-PPM Express is good for an enterprise on this stage of development instead of larger, slower, more complicated tool.
+PPM Express is good for an enterprise at this stage of development instead of a larger, slower, more complicated tool.
 It expands the functionality of earlier adopted scheduling and project management apps.
-It gives the user an intuitive interface to connect all projects, portfolios and other internal data – terms, budgets, performance indicators, into one wholesome picture.
+It gives the user an intuitive interface to connect all projects, portfolios, and other internal data – terms, budgets, and performance indicators, into one wholesome picture.
 With advanced customization options, it becomes extremely adaptable to any market segment or business landscape.
 Plus, PPM Express is maintenance-free.
 Which makes it not just much more affordable, but also allows you to avoid spending any time managing environments.